McStephen-Armetheus/Circles-with-its-pie/README.md

 </p>

 <div align="right">
-<p> This repository contains geometric and mathematical derivations of inverse trigonometric functions from arcsine to arccosine to arctangent.
-This repository also serves as a student-guide book to the beauty of inverse trigonometric functions as long as the license's followed</p>
+<p> This repository contains geometric and mathematical derivations of inverse trigonometric functions from arcsine, arccosine to arctangent while also serving as a student-guide book to the beauty of inverse trigonometric functions, properties, and visualizations; as long as the license's followed.
+The author is also recommending that you should read this in dark mode since most images here are permanently locked to a dark background. </p>
 </div>

 <div align="left">

 Furthermore, these derivations are almost purely from the author's own thinking rather than finding textbooks and simplifying it, you may find my unique style of communication peculiar, interesting, or strange.
-In one last addition to these, you might find certain corners of the repository to contain images, know that it is to usually expand on the idea being discussed.
+In one last addition to the introduction, you might find certain corners of the repository to contain images, know that it is to usually expand on the idea being discussed.
 **What should I expect?**
 • Expect in-depth explanations, visualizations, metaphors, maybe even video visualizations made by me, once I learned how to do so.
 • Semi-formal style, expect many *jargons*, technical terms.